opral/monorepo/inlang/source-code/github-lint-action/MARKETPLACE.md

     3. Click **Actions** in the left sidebar, then click **General**
     4. Select the desired option (e.g. **Allow all actions and workflows**) under **Actions permissions**
     5. Click **Save** to apply the settings
+- if the action never reports, please make sure that the pathPattern of your plugin in the project settings is a relative path (starting with "./")

 <br>